-[1] In this application, the Applicant seeks judicial review of a decision made by the Deputy Minister [DM] of Fisheries and Oceans Canada [DFO], dated February 2, 2023 [the Decision].
+[1] In this application, the Applicant seeks judicial review of a decision made by the acting Deputy Minister [DM] of Fisheries and Oceans Canada [DFO], dated October 17, 2022 [the Decision].
 In the Decision, the DM denied the Applicant's request for ongoing authorization to use a medical substitute operator in connection with an inshore lobster fishing licence.
-The Decision is a redetermination of an earlier decision by DFO, which was the subject of a successful application for judicial review in Robinson v Canada (Attorney General), 2020 FC 942 [Robinson FC], affirmed in Canada (Attorney General) v Robinson, 2022 FCA 59 [Robinson FCA].

 [2] As explained in further detail below, this application will be allowed, because the DM erred by incorrectly concluding that the Applicant's equality rights under subsection 15(1) of the Canadian Charter of Rights and Freedoms, Part 1 of the Constitution Act, 1982, being Schedule B to the Canada Act 1982 (UK), 1982, c 11 [Charter], as a person with a disability, were not engaged by the Decision.
 This error also lead to the DM conducting an unreasonable balancing of the Applicant's rights against relevant regulatory and policy objectives.
 The Decision will therefore be set aside and the matter remitted to the DM for redetermination.
-As it is therefore unnecessary for the Court to consider the Applicant's argument that a relevant regulatory provision underlying the Decision is constitutionally invalid, and as the Applicant did not raise that argument before the DM, the Court declines to address that argument.
+As it is therefore unnecessary for the Court to consider the Applicant's argument that relevant regulatory provisions underlying the Decision are constitutionally invalid, and as the Applicant did not raise that argument before the DM, the Court declines to address that argument.